The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 If you’re already using QBO (or any other bookkeeping software) you can still edit it to fit this template.

-Setting up a clean & simple Chart of Accounts is an essential part of having an easy to use bookkeeping system.
-It’s not just about numbers; it’s about understanding your boutique’s financial health and making informed decisions that drive your boutique forward.
+Setting up a clean & simple Chart of Accounts is an important part of having a clear & easy to use bookkeeping system.
+It’s not just about numbers; it’s about understanding your boutique’s financial health and making informed decisions that help you become even more profitable.

 Remember, you’ve got this!
-If you want some additional hand holding to setup an easy to use bookkeeping system, then apply for my setup & training program where I will complete your QBO setup for you (including creating this custom chart of accounts!), and train you on exactly what you need to be doing to maintain it going forward.
+If you want some additional hand holding to setup an easy to use bookkeeping system, then I wanna invite you to checkout Bookkeeping Made Simple for Boutiques where I will walkthrough the entire QBO setup for you, and train you on exactly what you need to be doing to maintain it going forward.

 Your email address will not be published.
 Required fields are marked *